 One of my favorite birds is the peacock.
-We got some really close up views of some during our visit and tried to pay close attention to all the details because I knew I wanted to do a peacock craft this week to go along with our visit.
+We got some really close up views of some during our visit and tried to pay close attention to all the details because we knew were going to make a peacock craft this week to go along with our visit.

 Last year during our Bird Week we made a similar peacock craft out of a coffee filter, but we added a new twist to it this year and I’m delighted with how it turned out.